DiSSCo/doec/README.md

 Function to process a custom event over a digital object For example, to process the event DepositInMuseum for the Digital Specimen 20.5000.1025/c4942d87a9f89d8929c1 the doip call should look like:
-{
+Note: For setting the timestamp you can use https://www.epochconverter.com/ {
   "targetId": "20.5000.1025/c4942d87a9f89d8929c1",
   "operationId": "processEvent",